-About the FdA Photography programme
+About the FdA Photography (subject to revalidation) programme

 Photography is an exciting, historically important and culturally significant medium.
 Our programme is designed to appeal to anyone with an enthusiasm for photography.
 The course aims to balance study of commercial photography with an exploration of the broader importance of photography in documenting the world around us – and its significance as a form of personal expression – in non-commercial genres such as documentary, fine art or street photography.